denovan6k/react-netify-example/README.md

+This is a Personal Project a replication of react-atom .netlify

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.